 Another feature of this form of aggression is that most kids get a turn.
 You can be in the inner circle one day and then for no apparent reason, on the outer the next.
 Groups also work in formation with one another.
 If a child has been frozen out of one social group, they are unlikely to be accepted by another.
 It’s like watching a sick game of pinball with a confused hurt child being bounced from one group to another, deflected at every turn until it is their turn to be re-embraced by the ‘friendship group’.

-Santa Maria College psychologist, Jane Carmignani, says that kids often know that what is happening is wrong, but they don’t have the language and confidence to stop it, even when they are the one being the mean girl.
+Psychologist, Jane Carmignani, says that kids often know that what is happening is wrong, but they don’t have the language and confidence to stop it, even when they are the one being the mean girl.
 She says that in her office, girls will tell her about their mean behaviour and show remorse for it.
 So why do they keep going?
 The need to be mean comes from a place of fear, fear of not belonging or not being good enough.

-How is it managed?
+How is relational aggression managed?

 Sometimes a child will lie to your face so often that she starts to believe the lie herself.
 A simple example is a girl posting an embarrassing photo of a ‘friend’ on Instagram or Snapchat.
 When confronted about it she will say, “But I thought she looked pretty”.
 Where do you go with that?

 Making girls feel personally responsible is about the most effective technique that is used in schools.
 If the girls can sit with a psychologist or suitably equipped adult, as a group, and discuss what is happening and how it is making each person feel there is a chance that it can be resolved.
 If not the cycle just keeps on going.

-- Make friendship cool.
 Modelling by adults is the most powerful way of doing that.
 Talk about the great qualities of your friends to your kids.
 Too often we niggle at our friends’ weaknesses instead of verbally celebrating their greatness.

 We know kids have the capacity for these qualities.
 They are often evident at home or with people of different ages, but they are not being engaged in their relationships with peers.

 Help kids recognise who is loyal and who is safe.
 Talk to them about relational aggression.
 They should be able to recognise it and name it.

-- Teach kids to be:
+4. Teach kids to be:

 - Upstanders –These are people who stand up for victims.
 It’s been proven that if you can stand up to a bully for 8 seconds, they are likely to back down.
 Some kids are stronger than others.
 We need to make it cool to be strong and able to defend others.

 - Distracters – It is important that kids be able to recognise when a mean moment is coming and distract participants away from it.
 It’s a skill that adults eventually learn themselves, but if kids are given instruction on how to do this it can be learnt more quickly.

-- Supporters – Kids can be encouraged to do something as small as make eye contact with a victim while aggression is happening.
+- Supporters – Kids can be encouraged to do something as small as making eye contact with a victim while aggression is happening.
 That shows the victim that the behaviour is seen and acknowledged.
 It makes the victim seen and acknowledged.
 They aren’t alone.

 A lot of relational aggression happens out of school hours, in cyberspace.
 Kids need a break from their friendship groups.

-- Create opportunities for children to meet lots of new people outside of school and get to know them well.
+6. Create opportunities for children to meet lots of new people outside of school and get to know them well.